pomle/react-router-paths/README.md

 ## PathRoute

-`PathRoute` always takes a function that is called with a match object.
+`PathRoute` always takes a render function that is called with a match object.
 If the match object exists, the URL matched, and the parsed params is available.
 If it did not match, the match object is null.

 When creating transitions between views we need to keep the elements mounted despite there not being a match.
 Therefore the render function is called regardless if there was a match or not.
-The untransitioning is left to the implementer to decide.
+Transitioning is left to the implementer to decide.

+You **must** return `null` from the render function if you do not want that path to render something.
+Use the [`mount` function](#mount) when uncertain.

 ```tsx
 import { createPath } from '@pomle/paths';